danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 German biochemist Otto Warburg first documented <a class="markdown-link" href="https://www.nature.com/articles/nrc3038">cancer cells' abnormal fermentation</a> over a century ago.
 Some of his measurement tools were later found to be flawed, but his core call, mitochondrial dysfunction as cancer's origin, was <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC12170717/">directionally correct</a>.
 </aside>

 Understanding the root cause matters because it changes where treatment should be aimed.
-If genetic mutations are downstream of a metabolic problem rather than the cause, that explains why targeting them hasn't moved survival numbers much, and points to targeting the metabolism itself instead.
+If genetic mutations are downstream of a metabolic problem rather than the cause, that explains why targeting them hasn't moved survival numbers much, and points to targeting cancer metabolism.

 ### Ketogenic Metabolic Therapy